aws-samples/retail-demo-store/README.md

 This project is designed to provide you with an environment in which you can learn to use AWS services to modify the behavior of an ecommerce application, based on business requirements.
 This can be done in a group setting or as an individual using self-paced workbooks.
 Currently there are workshops for adding search, personalization, experimentation frameworks, a/b testing, analytics, CDPs, messaging, and more.

+In order to use the workshops, you will need to deploy the Retail Demo Store into an AWS account, using one of the methods described in the Getting Started or Developers sections below.
+This is necessary because the workshops run in SageMaker Jupyter notebooks, which provide an interactive Python environment where you can execute code in the Retail Demo Store environment.

 AWS Service | Workshops Overview | Workshop Links
 --- | --- | ---
 ![Amazon Personalize](./workshop/images/Amazon-Personalize_64.png) | The Retail Demo Store uses Amazon Personalize to provide similar item recommendations, search re-ranking based on user preferences, and product recommendations based on user item interactions.
 The attached workshop is a throrough walk through of the major features of Amazon Personalize, and how it can be deployed in an ecommerce application like the Retail Demo Store. | [Personalize Setup](./workshop/1-Personalization/1.1-Personalize.ipynb)